 Go ahead and push those two discs as tight to the roll as they will go.
-If these discs are even slightly loose, it can result in your Dymo labelwriter 450 printing blank labels.
+If these discs are even slightly loose, it can result in blank labels being printed.

 As a final step, be sure to slide the label guide against the label to keep it in position.

 Over time dust, debris and adhesive will start to build up on the inside of your Dymo printer.
 In some cases the blockage becomes so bad that the sensor is not able to properly detect the labels.

 Dymo recommends that labelwriter printers are cleaned at least once a month for reliable operation.
 Notably, there are two main ways to go about cleaning your device.

 Each Dymo printer comes with a single Dymo cleaning card at purchase.
 If you cannot locate the card or if you have already used it, you can purchase more at labelvalue.com.

 - First, open the top of the device and remove the label roll from the printer.

 - Then, remove the cleaning card for the package.
 Important Note: Once the package is open the cleaning card should be used immediately.